 You should provide the following documentation to the Office of Research Graduate Studies:

-Officially your candidature ends once the dissertation is submitted.
+Officially your candidature ends once the thesis is submitted.
 As a result your access to USQ resources may be limited after submission.

-The ORGS will courier your dissertation copies to the approved examiners.
-The examiners are asked to return their written reports to ORGS within six (6) weeks of the receipt of the dissertation.
+The ORGS will courier your thesis copies to the approved examiners.
+The examiners are asked to return their written reports to ORGS within six (6) weeks of the receipt of the thesis.
 Communication between examiners is not normally permitted and under no circumstance will any examiner’s details be revealed to other examiners without their consent.

 You will normally receive copies of the examiner’s reports but an examiner may request that certain parts of the report not be transmitted.
 Examiners shall be invited to indicate whether and to what extent, they wish to remain anonymous.

-When all three of the examiners' reports have been received, they are forwarded to the relevant Faculty’s Associate Dean Research.
+When all three of the examiners' reports have been received, they are forwarded to the relevant Faculty’s Associate Dean (Research and Research Training).
 The Faculty is required to make a recommendation to the Office of Research Graduate Studies on the overall outcome of the examination (DOC 39KB) based on the examiners' reports.

 Once a decision has been approved by the ORGS, you will be notified of the examination outcome and any required revisions .

 You should undertake the required revisions and prepare a summary document addressing and/or defending the examiner’s reports by the requested due date.
-You should submit this and a revised temporary bound copy of the dissertation to your Principal Supervisor.
-An electronic revised copy may be submitted if your Faculty permits this (please check directly with your Associate Dean Research's office).
+You should submit this and a revised temporary bound copy of the thesis to your Principal Supervisor.
+An electronic revised copy may be submitted if your Faculty permits this.
+Please check directly with your Associate Dean (Research and Research Training).

 Depending on the outcome of the examination, the revised copy is reviewed by the Supervisory Team or a Faculty Review Panel.
 A recommendation on the award of the degree is then forwarded through the Dean (or nominee) to the ORGS.